daos-stack/daos/docs/admin/troubleshooting.md

-DAOS uses the debug system defined in [CaRT](https://github.com/daos-stack/daos/tree/release/2.2/src/cart), specifically the GURT library.
+DAOS uses the debug system defined in [CaRT](https://github.com/daos-stack/daos/tree/release/2.2/src/cart), specifically, the GURT library.
-Both server and client default log is `stdout`, unless otherwise set by `D_LOG_FILE` environment variable (client) or `log_file` config parameter (server).
+Both server and client default log is `stdout` unless otherwise set by the `D_LOG_FILE` environment variable (client) or `log_file` config parameter (server).

 ### Registered Subsystems/Facilities

 The debug logging system includes a series of subsystems or facilities which define groups for related log messages (defined per source file).
-There are common facilities which are defined in GURT, as well as other facilities that can be defined on a per-project basis (such as those for CaRT and DAOS).
+There are common facilities that are defined in GURT, as well as to other facilities that can be defined on a per-project basis (such as those for CaRT and DAOS).
 DD_SUBSYS can be used to set which subsystems to enable logging.
-By default all subsystems are enabled ("DD_SUBSYS=all").
+By default, all subsystems are enabled ("DD_SUBSYS=all").

--   DAOS Facilities:
+* DAOS Facilities:
-    array, kv, common, tree, vos, client, server, rdb, rsvc, pool, container, object, placement, rebuild, tier, mgmt, bio, tests, dfs, duns, drpc, security, dtx, dfuse, il, csum
+    array, kV, common, tree, vos, client, server, rdb, rsvc, pool, container, object, placement, rebuild, tier, mgmt, bio, tests, dfs, duns, drpc, security, dtx, dfuse, il, csum

--   Common Facilities (GURT):
+* Common Facilities (GURT):
     MISC, MEM, SWIM, TELEM

--   CaRT Facilities:
+* CaRT Facilities:
     RPC, BULK, CORPC, GRP, HG, ST, IV, CTL

 ### Priority Logging

 The priority level that outputs to stderr is set with DD_STDERR.
-By default in DAOS (specific to the project), this is set to CRIT ("DD_STDERR=CRIT") meaning that all CRIT and more severe log messages will dump to stderr.
+By Default, in DAOS (specific to the project), this is set to CRIT ("DD_STDERR=CRIT") meaning that all CRIT and more severe log messages will dump to stderr.
 However, this is separate from the priority of logging to "/tmp/daos.log".
-The priority level of logging can be set with D_LOG_MASK, which by default is set to INFO ("D_LOG_MASK=INFO"), which will result in all messages excluding DEBUG messages being logged.
+The priority level of logging can be set with D_LOG_MASK, which by default is set to INFO ("D_LOG_MASK=INFO"), which will result in all messages, excluding DEBUG messages, being logged.
 D_LOG_MASK can also be used to specify the level of logging on a per-subsystem basis as well ("D_LOG_MASK=DEBUG,MEM=ERR").

-### Debug Masks/Streams:
+### Debug Masks/Streams

-DEBUG messages account for a majority of the log messages, and finer-granularity might be desired.
+DEBUG messages account for most log messages, and finer granularity might be desired.
 Mask bits are set as the first argument passed in D_DEBUG(mask, ...).
 To accomplish this, DD_MASK can be set to enable different debug streams.
-Similar to facilities, there are common debug streams defined in GURT, as well as other streams that can be defined on a per-project basis (CaRT and DAOS).
+Similar to facilities, there are common to debug streams defined in GURT, and other streams that can be defined on a per-project basis (CaRT and DAOS).
 All debug streams are enabled by default ("DD_MASK=all").
-Convenience "group mask" values are defined for common use cases and convenience, and consist of a composition of multiple individual bits.
+Convenience "group mask" values are defined for common use cases and convenience and consist of a composition of multiple individual bits.

--   DAOS Debug Masks:
+* DAOS Debug Masks:

-    -   md = metadata operations
+  * md = metadata operations

-    -   pl = placement operations
+  * pl = placement operations

-    -   mgmt = pool management
+  * mgmt = pool management

-    -   epc = epoch system
+  * epc = epoch system

-    -   df = durable format
+  * df = durable format

-    -   rebuild = rebuild process
+  * rebuild = rebuild process

-    -   group_default = (group mask) io, md, pl, and rebuild operations
+  * group_default = (group mask) io, md, pl, and rebuild operations

-    -   group_metadata_only = (group mask) mgmt, md operations
+  * group_metadata_only = (group mask) mgmt, md operations

-    -   group_metadata = (group mask) group_default plus mgmt operations
+  * group_metadata = (group mask) group_default plus mgmt operations

--   Common Debug Masks (GURT):
+* Common Debug Masks (GURT):

-    -   any = generic messages, no classification
+  * any = generic messages, no classification

-    -   trace = function trace, tree/hash/lru operations
+  * trace = function trace, tree/hash/lru operations

-    -   mem = memory operations
+  * mem = memory operations

-    -   net = network operations
+  * net = network operations

-    -   io = object I/Otest = test programs
+  * io = object I/Otest = test programs

 ### Common Use Cases

-Please note: where in these examples the export command is shown setting an environment variable, this is intended to convey either that the variable is actually set (for the client environment), or configured for the engines in the `daos_server.yml` file (`log_mask` per engine, and env_vars values per engine for the `DD_SUBSYS` and `DD_MASK` variable assignments).
+Please note wherein these examples, the export command is shown setting an environment variable, this is intended to convey either that the variable is set (for the client environment), or configured for the engines in the `daos_server.yml` file (`log_mask` per engine, and env_vars values per engine for the `DD_SUBSYS` and `DD_MASK` variable assignments).

 - Generic setup for all messages (default settings)

         D_LOG_MASK=DEBUG
         DD_SUBSYS=all